LSchultz114/emew_spearmint/README.md

 * Spearmint with Spearmint-lite included - https://github.com/JasperSnoek/spearmint
 * EQ-Py Swift-t extension installed - see the EMEWS templates section in the EMEWS tutorial (http://www.mcs.anl.gov/~emews/tutorial/).

-For spearmint to run, a json configuration file describing the domain of the optimized parameters is expected.
-Within the provided code in this repositiory, this file is expected to reside in the 'data' folder within the EMEWS structure file.
+For spearmint to run, a json configuration file (`config.json`) describing the domain of the optimized parameters is expected.
+Within the provided code in this repositiory, this file is expected to reside in the `data` folder within the EMEWS structure file.
 For more information on the config file, please refer to the spearmint documents linked above.

 ## Handshake Protocol